ME

 WEDDINGS + PORTRAITS + BOUDOIR

-based in South Carolina; available nationwide
+based in Augusta, GA; available nationwide